henryseg/Veering/README.md

 ### Download and testing

-After cloning or downloading the veering code, move into the new directory (called 'Veering' if cloned) and check the test suite using
+After cloning or downloading the veering code, move into the new directory (called 'Veering' if cloned) and check the test suite using:

     python test_suite.py
     sage -python test_suite.py